aws-samples/amazon-sagemaker-keras-text-classification/README.md

-# AIM410 Workshop Lab Guide: Build, Train and Deploy ML Models using Amazon SageMaker
+# AIM410: Build, Train and Deploy ML Models using Amazon SageMaker

+## Workshop Lab Guide

 Amazon SageMaker has built-in algorithms that let you quickly get started on extracting value out of your data.
 However, for customers using frameworks that are not natively supported by Amazon SageMaker or those that want to use custom training/inference code, it also offers the capability to package, train and serve the custom models using Docker images.

-In this workshop, you will work on this advanced use-case of using your own models (utilizing Docker images) and learn how you can take any dataset, train a custom model using Keras (with a TensorFlow backend) and then deploy the model using Amazon SageMaker.
+In this workshop, you will work on this advanced use-case of using your own models (utilizing Docker images) and learn how you can take any dataset, build and train a custom model using Keras/TensorFlow and then deploy the model using Amazon SageMaker.

-## LAB1: Dataset Exploration

 The model we will develop will classify news articles into the appropriate news category.
-To train our model, we will be using the UCI News Dataset which contains a list of about 420K articles and their appropriate categories (label).
+To train our model, we will be using the [UCI News Dataset](https://archive.ics.uci.edu/ml/datasets/News+Aggregator) which contains a list of about 420K articles and their appropriate categories (labels).
 There are four categories: Business (b), Science & Technology (t), Entertainment (e) and Health & Medicine (m).

+### LAB1: Dataset Exploration

 Before we dive into the mechanics of our deep learning model, let’s explore the dataset and see what information we can use to predict the category.
 For this, we will use a notebook within Amazon SageMaker that we will can also utilize later on as our development machine.